List of famous failed startups and businesses in India - Updated 2023

 The company received an investment of US$9 million in 2000, out of which US$2 million was spent to acquire firms with related business opportunities.

-Finally, the company shifted its name as the current Net 4 India Ltd through a fresh certificate of incorporation dated February 2001.
+Finally, the company shifted its name to the current Net 4 India Ltd through a fresh certificate of incorporation dated February 2001.

 Supported by 7 Internet Data Centres (IDCs) and 15 Network Points of Presence across India, Net4 is an ICANN.IN accredited Domain name registrar.
 Net4 manages a VoIP/ SIP infrastructure in India, the U.S., and Singapore.